Rockies Road Trip

 Sun Valley, ID

-The drive to Sun Valley was challenging and we have become less dependent on our GPS since it may show the fastest route but not necessarily the best route in heavy snowy conditions.
+The drive to Sun Valley was challenging and we learn to become less dependent on our GPS since it may show the fastest route but not necessarily the best route in heavy snowy conditions.
 On the drive we are surprised that there is very little traffic.
 This is MLK weekend and no traffic?
 On the outskirts of town we pass the airport and there are about twenty private jets on the tarmac.
 You don't drive to Sun Valley, you fly in.

 Upon arriving in Ketchum and I am reminded that this is where Hemingway lived.
 I have read much of Hemingway's work and although he may no longer be relevant what I remember most is his economical use of words.
 He also used a spartan vocabulary yet description did not want.